benjamincrozat/content/posts/gpt-4-turbo.md

 }
 ```

-2. We set the system message to "You are an assistant, and you only reply with JSON.", but it can be anything you want as long as "JSON" is mentioned.
+2. We set GPT-4's system message to "You are an assistant, and you only reply with JSON.", but it can be anything you want as long as "JSON" is mentioned.
 If you don't do that, the API call will fail and throw the error *"'messages' must contain the word 'json' in some form, to use 'responseformat' of type 'jsonobject'."*

 ```json
 {